kacperadler/kacperadler.com/_data/informations/about.md

 ### 🤔 What you can find here?

-Basically, everything about Frontend development and React itself, sometimes maybe something about WEB3.
+Basically, everything about Frontend development and React itself, sometimes maybe a piece of knowledge about WEB3.
 To be more precise here is a list of examples of topics:

 - React
 - NEXT.js